-These amazing tortillas are made with cassava flour, a grain-free alternative.
+These amazing grain-free tortillas are made with cassava flour, a wonderful gluten-free alternative.
 Over the past three weeks I plowed through five pounds of cassava flour and made about fifteen batches of these tortillas (I honestly lost count).
 All of the fun kitchen testing has run its course and now I’m excited to unveil my recipe – as well as all of the tips that I learned along the way for working with this flour and dough.

 This dough is very easy to put together and work with!

 - Make dough.

 - Press or roll each piece into a six-inch round.

 - Cook briefly in a preheated dry cast iron griddle or skillet.
 Please note – if you plan on making quesadillas, or plan on filling and rolling the tortillas to make baked enchiladas or the like, slightly undercook them so they’re easier to roll.